 ✅ If the merchant has accepted the chargeback, any amount owed will be instantly credited back to your Revolut account.

 🚫 If the merchant has proof against us, they can choose to dispute the chargeback by providing us with documents supporting their decision.
-If we can counteract their decision, we will ask you for more supporting documents and try to win your case.
+If we can counteract their decision, we will ask you for more supporting documents.

 How long does it take for a chargeback to be processed? ⏳